How to assess your risk when faced with phishing?

 Key metrics to analyze in a phishing test

-When conducting a phishing test, different data points are worth considering: click and compromise rates, average and median times, and sensitivity to the pretext used for phishing.
+When conducting a phishing test, different data points are worth considering: its difficulty level, click and compromise rates, average and median times, and sensitivity to the pretext used for phishing.

 Click and compromise rates give you an idea of your employees' overall performance.